Introduction

 Situations where Amyvid may be the better fit

-- Rapid “rule in / rule out†in general neurology or primary care memory clinics
+- Rapid "rule in / rule out" in general neurology or primary care memory clinics

 - Atypical dementias where the question is binary

-- For example, suspected frontotemporal dementia vs. AD - you don't need a Centiloid number, just an answer: “Does this patient have neuritic plaques or not?â€
+- For example, suspected frontotemporal dementia vs. AD - you require only a binary answer: "Does this patient have neuritic plaques or not?"

 - Limited PET radiopharmacy availability